foundersandcoders/coursebook/README.md

 # Founders and Coders Curriculum

-Welcome to our web development curriculum.
-This is the material we use to teach beginners to be developers in our free bootcamp.
+Welcome to our curriculum.
+This material forms the basis of our tuition-free, peer-led web development programme.

 ## Using our curriculum